M4 Motorway (Sydney): Route

-Western Motorway commences at the transition point from Great Western Highway in Glenbrook and heads in a westerly direction as a four-lane, dual-carriageway road, crossing the Nepean River and widening to six lanes at the interchange with Mulgoa Road in Regentville, then widening again to eight lanes at the interchange with Roper and Erskine Park Roads in Erskine Park.
+Western Motorway commences at the transition point from Great Western Highway in Glenbrook and heads in an easterly direction as a four-lane, dual-carriageway road, crossing the Nepean River and widening to six lanes at the interchange with Mulgoa Road in Regentville, then widening again to eight lanes at the interchange with Roper and Erskine Park Roads in Erskine Park.
 The motorway passes under Wallgrove Road and Westlink M7 at the four-level Light Horse Interchange, continuing east through Prospect and Merrylands.
 At the interchange with Church Street and Woodville Road in Parramatta, tolling begins and the motorway splits into three carriageways (one four lanes eastbound, two dual-lane westbound), before merging back into two carriageways just west of the Duck River in Clyde.
 East of the interchange with Homebush Bay and Centenary Drives, the original four-lane alignment of Western Motorway branches off to run along the surface to its old terminus with Great Western Highway outside Concord, and the newer six-lane M4 East alignment enters tunnels and continues eastwards underground.
 The motorway eventually terminates just east of the Rozelle Interchange, returning to the surface at Rozelle to connect to the Western Distributor.

 The M4 cycleway runs parallel to the M4 Motorway between Sydney Olympic Park and South Wentworthville.